The-Cobalt-Develop-Team/phosphorus/README.md

 Besides, `gnuplot` is required for visualization, but is not as a library dependency.
 Please make sure that `gnuplot` is in your `PATH` environment variable.

+**NOTE: We use `boost.process` to handle subprocesses, but it is not installed on `ubuntu` by default, even if `libboost-all-dev` package is installed.
+It would be better to manually install `boost.process`.**

 ### Building - CMake

 We use CMake to build the project.
 You can build it using the following commands: